bnb-chain/bnb-chain.github.io/docs/bc_fusion/validators/staking.md

 - **Delegate Voting Power**: The flag to indicate whether the delegator would like to delegate his/her voting power to the destination validator for governance.

-The `Redelegate` transaction will deduct the amount of staking credit from the source validator and issue the corresponding staking credit to the destination validator.
-The delegator will then share the rewards and the risks with the destination validator, according to the commission rate and the slashing rate of the destination validator.
+The `Redelegate` transaction will deduct the amount of source validator staking credit and issue the corresponding dest validator staking credit to the user.
+The destination validator will then share the rewards with the delegator, according to the commission rate of the destination validator.

 The `Redelegate` transaction does not incur the unbonding period, but it will incur the redelegation fee, which is designed to prevent delegators from frequently switching between validators to chase the highest rewards or avoid the highest risks.
 The current fee rate is 0.002%.